ucsd-cse12-f20/ucsd-cse12-f20.github.io/pa3/index.md

 ## Grading

-A grader will be made available by Monday, Jan 28.
+A grader will be made available by Friday, Jan 24.
 The rough grade breakdown
 is:

 - 6 points README